grommet/grommet/src/js/components/TextArea/README.md

 **size**

-The size of the TextArea.
+The size of the text.

 ```
 small